Import MIDI File Dialog

 Settings

-Configure pre and post-processing on the Settings tab.
+Configure pre-processing and post-processing on the Settings tab.

 - Import Entire Directory